So You Just Closed On Your First Apartment Community…Now What?

 Now what are the next steps?

-As the asset manager, in return for your asset management fee (the industry standard is 2% of the collected income), it is your duty to ensure the successful take over and ongoing management of the apartment community.
+As the asset manager, and in order to earn the asset management fee, it is your duty to ensure the successful take over and ongoing management of the apartment community.
 To do so, here are the 11 things you need to do:

 1 – Implement the Business Plan

 As the asset manager, your main responsibility is to ensure the successful implementation of the business plan.
-This starts by forming a budget (i.e. the ongoing expenses) and calculating the projected rental premiums based on your rehab plan (through a rent comp analysis) – both of which should be completed via underwriting and due diligence – and running these figures by your property management company for approval, all before actually closing on the deal.
+This starts by forming an operating budget (often referred to as the pro forma), calculating the projected rental premiums based on your rehab plan (through a rent comparable analysis) – both of which should be completed during the underwriting and due diligence phases – and running these figures by your property management company for approval, all before actually closing on the deal.

 Once the management company has confirmed your budget and rental premium assumptions and after you close on the deal, it is your responsibility to oversee the budget.
 I recommend gaining access to your property management company’s online reporting systems so that you can review the monthly financial statements.
 You will be comparing the budgeted expenses and projected rental premiums to the actual figures on an ongoing basis, making adjustments when necessary.